The Gnostic Way of Faith

 This new story began in 1945, when early and different gospels were discovered in Egypt, near a small village called Nag Hammadi.
 Fifty two books were found in an ancient jar believed to have been buried over 1600 years ago.
 This was a different find than the Dead Sea Scrolls, as unlike that discovery, some of these books, surprisingly, were Christian gospels.
 They are now commonly known as the Gnostic Gospels.
 They were called "Gnostic" because some early Christians called Gnostics valued them.
 Importantly, intense scholarly research has affirmed they would have been read along with those in the Bible in early Christianity.
 What is also rather shocking is they give evidence that some of the other of Jesus' disciples than those in the Bible had gospels written or attributed to them as well.
 It is fairly unlikely that you ever heard in Sunday School that there might be gospels by Thomas and Philip, and even more shocking, by a woman, who from evidence in the Bible was clearly close to Jesus, Mary Magdalene.
 There is a reason.

-Early in the development of Christianity, one form of the Christian church decided other gospels, other the four they favored, should be silenced and eventually gave the Festal Order in 367 C.E. that they be destroyed.
+The reason is shocking but factual.
+Early in the development of Christianity, one form of the Christian church decided other gospels, other than the four they favored, should be silenced and eventually gave the Festal Order in 367 C.E. that they be destroyed.
 Unbelievably, it was decided they shouldn't even be heard.
 One major factor was they reveal that even the earliest disciples and apostles had differences of beliefs among themselves.
 This was not acceptable to this church that believed Christianity should be one voice.
 These gospels make it clear that these other disciples express a great faith in Jesus, even as Lord and Savior, but they did not conform to the beliefs of a church that was becoming politically powerful in the second century in the Roman Empire.
 Their story is almost unbelievable but is well-documented.

 This church, which first referred to itself as the "apostolic church," declared, as many after them, that there was only one true or